CodeYourFuture/CYF-Workshops/dom-merge-conflict/tasks/processing-page/instructions.md

 git switch -c change-promise-logic
 ```

 Unskip the tests describing promises running concurrently.
-Update the component so that promises that are independent to each other are run concurrently.
+Update the component so that the operations that are independent of each other run concurrently.